-Isobutanol is a basic building block we use to create many low-carbon renewable biofuels, and yet it has an enormous market in its own right.
+Isobutanol is a basic building block we use to create many low-carbon advanced renewable fuels—the next generation of biofuels, with great commercialization potential.
+Yet isobutanol has an enormous market in its own right.
 The market for ethanol-free (E0) gasoline is estimated by the U.S. Energy Information Administration (EIA) to be about 5 billion gallons per year, outside of reformulated gasoline (RFG) regions.
 RFG areas are required to sell gasoline containing an oxygenate.
 Until recently, ethanol was the only gasoline oxygenate available.
 Gevo’s isobutanol enables ethanol-free gasoline in RFG areas.
 When RFG regions are included in the market size estimation, the total ethanol-free market is expected to be about 7 billion gallons per year—and that’s a lot of potential.
 Who is interested in buying this E0 gasoline?
 Owners of boats, small engines, sports cars, luxury cars, and farmers.

 Some interesting considerations: